mojule/dom-mapper/readme.md

 ## Other uses

-You can override one or both of mappers to customise the mapping:
+You can override one or both of the mappers to customise the mapping:

 ```js
 const to = require( './path/to/some/custom/to' )